 - A smaller group of authorizers are not actively monitoring and overseeing the school discipline practices of their schools.
 The “Hands Off” group, consisting of about 40 percent of the authorizers surveyed, was much less likely to require charter school applicants to submit comprehensive discipline plans or to monitor and publicly report the suspension and expulsion rates of schools in their portfolio.
 None of the authorizers in this group set performance expectations for suspension or expulsion rates in their schools.

-- Currently, most authorizers are not heavy-handed in their approach to student discipline.
+- Most authorizers are not heavy-handed in their approach to student discipline.
 In fact, authorizers in both groups appear reluctant to—or unclear if and how to—intervene when disciplinary challenges emerge.
-Authorizers are not using a range of intervention practices, such as requiring changes to staffing or closing schools for persistent discipline violations, nor have they considered using these practices.
+Authorizers are not using a range of intervention practices, such as requiring changes to staffing, or closing schools for persistent discipline violations, nor have they considered using these practices.
 This will certainly raise questions with readers about whether authorizers should be more interventionist in their practices, or should continue with the status quo.
-Yet the data are clear: most authorizers are not intervening in charter schools when school discipline problems occur, even eschewing less intrusive interventions.
+Yet the data is clear: most authorizers are not intervening in charter schools when school discipline problems occur, even eschewing less intrusive interventions.

-- There is no clear link between the size, type or number of schools an authorizer manages and its student discipline practices.
-Despite the prevailing wisdom that school district authorizers (LEAs) are recreating the same largely ineffective, top-down models of student discipline that we find in some places in the traditional sector, our findings suggest that LEA authorizers are no more or less likely to require applicants to have comprehensive discipline plans or monitor and report discipline data.
+- There is no clear link between the size, type, or number of schools an authorizer manages and its student discipline practices.
+Despite the prevailing wisdom that school district authorizers (LEAs) are recreating the same largely ineffective, top-down models of student discipline found in some places in the traditional sector, our findings suggest that LEA authorizers are no more or less likely to require applicants to have comprehensive discipline plans or monitor and report discipline data.